mvgk06/data-structures-and-algorithms/solutions/leetcode/217-contains-duplicate/README.md

 ## Solution 1 - Brute force

--   For each element if another element exists with the same value, then return true.
--   Return false.
--   Complexity
-    -   Time - `O(n^2)`
-    -   Space - `O(1)`
-    -   Where `n` is the size of the array.

 ```js
 const containsDuplicate = function (nums) {
     for (let i = 0; i < nums.length; i++) {